 “The aligned dust particles have very characteristic polarization properties in the backscatter, compared to randomly-oriented dust particles,” says Tsekeri.
 “Thus, by targeting these properties with our new polarization lidar we expect to measure clear indications of dust alignment in the atmosphere.”

 “My research has to do with how we monitor dust more effectively,” says Tsekeri.
 “Right now, we have data from ground-based instruments and satellites that we aren’t able to interpret correctly because we do not have realistic models for dust in terms of size and shape.”

+This is due to the extensive computing power required to calculate the backscatter of dust particles.
 Tsekeri and her colleagues have been granted high-performance computing (HPC) resources from PRACE (Partnership for Advanced Computing in Europe) and currently run simulation models on MareNostrum at Barcelona Supercomputing Center and ARIS, the Greek national supercomputer.